Protected Health Information Includes All Of The Following Except

 Q: Does a health‑related email address count as PHI?

 A: An email address alone is not PHI unless it can be linked to a specific individual and is combined with health information.
-Here's one way to look at it: “john.doe@email.com” paired with a diagnosis of diabetes would be PHI, whereas the same address used for a generic newsletter is not.
+As an example, “john.doe@email.com” paired with a diagnosis of diabetes would be PHI, whereas the same address used for a generic newsletter is not.

 Q: Are clinical trial results considered PHI?